The Cycle Is Complete

-The Cycle Is Complete is debut and only full-length studio album by the Canadian musician Bruce Palmer, released on September 4, 1970 by Verve Forecast.
+The Cycle Is Complete is the debut and only full-length studio album by the Canadian musician Bruce Palmer, released on September 4, 1970 by Verve Forecast.
 The album was re-issued on CD by Collectors' Choice in 2003.
-Because of issues with the original masters, the music on the re-release was significantly remixed and content from alternate takes was used to replace some of the original music, especially on "Alpha - Omega - Apocalypse".
+Because of issues with the original masters, the music on the re-release was significantly remixed and content from alternate takes was used to replace some of the original music, especially on "Alpha – Omega – Apocalypse".

 Track listing

 Personnel

 Adapted from The Cycle Is Complete liner notes.